 - Determine appropriate materials for selection.

 - Recognize the importance of alternative viewpoints and diversification.

 - Discuss and apply copyright principles and legislation.

 - Determine appropriate sources for purchase of materials.

 - Prepare purchase orders.

-- Apply rules for subject analysis and the choice of classification numbers from the Library of Congress schedules and the Dewey Decimal Classification schedules.
+- Apply rules for subject analysis and choice of classification numbers from commonly used classification schedules.